What is the claim about?

 - Flying Accidents Compensation Regulations: flying accidents compensation.

-Register to participate in the class proceeding
+Register to be added to the class database

 If you are a member or former member of the Canadian Armed Forces or the Royal Canadian Mounted Police – or a spouse, common law partner, or dependant of a veteran – and you received, at any time between 2002 and the present, certain disability benefits from Veterans Affairs Canada, you may be a member of the class.
 Eligible estates of persons who received these disability benefits may also be class members.